JZJisawesome/15Slide/CONTRIBUTING.md

 ## Coding
 ### Code Formating Guidelines
 #### Licencing
-In the first lines of all 15Slide source and header files, put a comment:
+In the first lines of all new 15Slide source and header files, put a comment:`

-`
+    Copyright DATE AUTHOR
     This file is part of 15Slide.

     15Slide is free software: you can redistribute it and/or modify